wjzhengsh/blockchain/howto/ibp-v2-apis.md

 ## Creating a configuration file
 {: #ibp-v2-apis-config}

-You need to complete a configuration file in order to create a peer or orderer by using the APIs.
+You need to complete a configuration file in order to create a peer or ordering node by using the APIs.
 This file is provided to the API as the `config` object in the request body of the API call.
+If you are creating multiple ordering nodes, you need to provide a configuration file for each node that you want to create in an array to the API request.
+For example, for a five node raft ordering service, you need to create an array of five configuration files.
+You can provide the same file for each node as long as the enrollID's that you provide have a sufficiently high enrollment limit.
 You need to deploy a CA to your {{site.data.keyword.cloud_notm}} Platform service instance and follow the steps to register and enroll the required identities before completing the file.

 The template for the configuration file can be found below:
 ```